What Is Arsenic Poisoning? What Are The Effects Of Arsenic?

 Arsenic is a metalloid component in our planet’s crust, which is naturally occurring.
 Small quantities of arsenic can be in air, rock, water, and soil.
 A metalloid is a natural substance that is not metal.
 Yet, it shares the same qualities with metals.

-Arsenic and with Other Elements From Toxic Chemicals
+Arsenic and Other Elements From Toxic Chemicals

 For example, cells use phosphate for signaling and energy generation.
 However, arsenate, a form of arsenic, can replace and imitate the phosphate found in the cell.
 This will impair the ability of the cell to communicate with other cells and create energy.

 This ability to alter cells can be useful in treating cancer.
-Some studies show that it can send cancer to remission and thin the blood.
+Some studies show it can send cancer to remission and thin the blood.
 Chemotherapy uses arsenic like arsenic trioxide in some patients with cancer.

 Symptoms of Arsenic Poisoning